youssifelfeshawy/Word-VBA-Macro-Reference-Converter-and-Linker/README.md

 1. Open Microsoft Word.
 2. Press `Alt + F11` to open the Visual Basic for Applications (VBA) editor.
-3. In the VBA editor, go to Insert > Module to create a new module.
+3. In the VBA editor, go to File > Import File and select the desired .bas file(s) from this repository to import the module(s).
-4. Copy and paste the code from `ConvertAndLinkReferences.bas` (or directly from this README) into the module.
-5. Save the module (e.g., as part of your Normal.dotm template for global access).
+4. Save the module(s) (e.g., as part of your Normal.dotm template for global access).
-6. Close the VBA editor.
+5. Close the VBA editor.

-Alternatively, you can import the `.bas` file directly into the VBA editor via File > Import File.
+You can import all three files if you want access to the individual macros and the merged version, or just the merged one for combined functionality.

 ## Usage

 1. Open your Word document containing URLs, DOIs, and citations.
 2. If you want to process only a section (e.g., the bibliography), select that text first.
 3. Go to Developer > Macros (if the Developer tab isn't visible, enable it in File > Options > Customize Ribbon).
-4. Select `ConvertAndLinkReferences` and click Run.
+4. Select the desired macro (e.g., `ConvertAndLinkReferences` for the merged version) and click Run.
 5. A dialog will ask if you want to process selected text (Yes) or the entire document (No).
-6. The macro will run, converting URLs/DOIs and linking citations.
+6. The macro will run, converting URLs/DOIs and linking citations (for the linking macros).
 7. A completion message will show the number of conversions and links made.

 ### Document Structure Assumptions